felixSchl/neodoc/README.md

   "default", "user"
 * Consider  `+o` syntax: `-o, --option` and it's negation: `--no-option` or `+o`.
-* Make commands first class citizens, enabling easy subcommands, inheriting options and all that.
 * Provide warnings.
 This would mean a largish refactor to use either a custom monad, or the Writer monad, stacked on top of the Either monad.
 * Refactor `Language.Docopt.ParserGen.Parser.genBranchParser` to use manual